DavidShears/LogParser/README.md

 6. ~~Amend checkip function to wildcard match, allow 123.123.123.x rather than having to list out each IP in the subnet.~~ Added draft wildcard logic for botIP matches
 7. ~~Identify suitable method to extract useragent so lookup against array possible rather than list of "if" statements in checkbot function.~~ Replaced with while loop over array.
 8. ~~Add browser interface to avoid need to specify arguments in commandline interface~~ webapp.js and associated ejs view created.
+9. Add option to upload log to webapp & option to download from browser as well as / instead of email.
+10. Add exclude Internal/Blocked logic from webapp back into commandline app